 Quite often it happens that the illness occurs to more members in your dog’s family.
 Of course, if her family is unknown, there’s no way to tell if it’s a hereditary form or not.
 In Sarah’s case, it was hereditary.
 It appeared that her mother and two siblings came down with Addison too.

-Addison's Disease is one of the most underdiagnosed illnesses.
-Due to the diversity in ailments.
-When a vet has never seen the symptoms in real they might not make the connection to Addison.
-So if your dog suffers frequent from one of the following symptoms, make sure to mention Addison to your vet.
+Addison's Disease is one of the most underdiagnosed illnesses, due to the diversity in related ailments and symptoms.
+When a vet has never seen the symptoms before, they might not make the connection to Addison.
+So if your dog suffers frequently from one of the following symptoms, make sure to mention Addison to your vet.